joeyates/home_cooking/README.md

 Store this key on two (or more) USB thumb drives, and keep them in two safe, separate, locations.

-### The Data Bag

-Initially, the kitchen contains a single data bag `data_bags/home_cooking/bootstrap` with the minimum bootstrap secrets:

-* the URL of your `pass` store repository,
-* the GPG key used to encrypt data in the store,
-* the SSH key used to access the repository.

 ### The `pass` Store

 Use `pass` as your password store, and commit and push changes to your remote repo.
-That said, please don't touch the keys under `home_cooking` as they are needed to make `home_cooking` work!

 # Similar Software